vrandezo/lambda-cli/README.md

 - .language: show or set the natural language
 - .data: location of the data (might be local or via http)
 - .cache: location of the local directory with the cache
+- .reload: reloads a specific ZID.
+Without arguments, deletes all cache.

 ## Configuration